rocketmlhq/rmldnn/README.md

 # Install

-**rmldnn** is available as [Docker](https://www.docker.com/) and [Singularity](https://sylabs.io/singularity) images.
-This substantially simplifies the installation process and increases portability.
-These images have been tested on Linux Ubuntu 18.04, and should work on all popular Linux distros.
+**rmldnn** is available as [Docker](https://www.docker.com/) and [Singularity](https://sylabs.io/singularity) containers, which substantially simplifies the installation process and increases portability.
+These containers have been tested on Linux Ubuntu 18.04, and should work on all popular Linux distros.
+In addition, **rmldnn** can be run natively on [AWS](https://aws.amazon.com/) or [Azure](https://azure.microsoft.com/en-us/) cloud by spinning up a VM using one of our images.

-If starting from scratch (i.e., no previous installation exists) and the user has no preference, we recommend going with Singularity, as it is simpler to setup and makes it easier to execute.

 - **Docker**

   - If not already available, follow instructions [here](https://docs.docker.com/engine/install/) to install Docker on your system.